Noel Purcell (sportsman): Ireland

-Referee and Selecter
+Referee and Selector

 Purcell refereed the 1927 Five Nations Championship match between England and Scotland.
 As a referee, he was not as fast around the field as he had been as a player.
 A match report in The Times noted "NM Purcell from Ireland refereed casually and from a great distance."
-Between 1939 and 1941 Purcell also served as selecter for Ireland.
+Between 1939 and 1941, Purcell also served as selector for Ireland.